Pandapip1/SelectAnyNumberRounds/README.md

 [^1]: Pick any number does not work with the draft gamemode.
 It will still work with the other gamemodes.

 [^2]: Due to an unusual interaction, picking "Distill Acquisition" currently results in a softlock.
-Potentially fixed by X.
+Potentially fixed by 2cba542cfa00e7315f3c567e48a4c49c582689a7

 [^3]: Reported by user.
 Tries to create and display endless "BU" cards once continue is picked: ![Provided screenshot](https://media.discordapp.net/attachments/1095772439172091935/1096163350527881226/image.png)